Cyphrme/FileVer/README.md

 The version string is a digest derived from the content of the file.
 The default version is 32 bits, 8 character version with a 1 out of 4.2 billion chance for collision.
-(We considered 7 characters, 1 out of 268 million chance, but that's 5.25 bytes and it's better to use a whole byte.
-We consider 6 characters to be too small with a 1 out of 16 million chance of collision.
+(We considered 7 characters, 1 out of 268 million chance, but it's better to use a whole byte instead of 5.25 bytes.
+We consider 6 characters to be too small with a 1 out of 16 million chance of collision.)

 The whole version is 12 characters long; the deliminator `~` is 1 character , identifier `fv` is 2 characters, key/value delimiter `=` is 1 character, and 8